 Targeted Drugs: Researchers are currently testing medications that target the cellular changes causing mesothelioma tumor growth.
 These medications are called targeted drugs and are typically used to block enzymes necessary for mesothelioma tumor cells to grow.

 Targeted drugs belong to a class of medications called kinase inhibitors.
 These drugs stops abnormal proteins from signaling cancer cells to multiply.

 Targeted drugs can help advanced-stage patients whose mesothelioma cannot be resected (surgically removed).
 They can also prove useful in patients who are not healthy enough to withstand aggressive treatments, like an EPP surgery or strong doses of chemotherapy.

-The Meso Foundation has provided over $8.7 million to mesothelioma research projects worldwide.
+Mesothelioma Applied Research Foundation: The Meso Foundation has provided over $8.7 million to mesothelioma research projects worldwide.
 As a funding organization, they have played a critically important role in supporting clinical trials and increased government funding for mesothelioma research.
 Among their 2013 research grant awards are studies on combining radiation therapy with immunotherapy and the development of new approaches to gene therapy.
-Department of Defense

 The NCI provides grants for mesothelioma research carried out in top cancer centers like the Brigham and Women’s Hospital and the NCI’s own Cancer Research Center.
 Mesothelioma research in their Funded Research Portfolio for 2012 ranges from immunotherapy to the development of targeted chemotherapy.